 Frequently Asked Questions

 No. You can remain on a transfer permission up to the highest-grade offered at the school without re-applying.
-If you are applying to a new school, you will need to apply for a transfer.
+If you are applying to a NEW school, you will need to apply for a transfer.
+Not all schools will be available for a transfer.

-It will depend on the campus.
-However, we monitor the system and remind principals of their pending applications.
+It will depend on the campus principal making a decision.
+We monitor the system and remind principals of their pending applications.
 You may also contact the school for an update.

 My child attends a school that is not on the “sending” school list.
 What do I select on the application?